cbcrg/tcoffee/docs/tcoffee_manual.rst

 You can generate this list of constraints however you like.
 You may even provide it yourself, forcing important residues to be aligned by giving them high weights (see the FAQ).
 For your convenience, T-Coffee can generate (this is the default) its own list by making all the possible global pairwise alignments, and the 10 best local alignments associated with each pair of sequences.
 Each pair of residues observed aligned in these pairwise alignments becomes a line in the library.

 Yet be aware that nothing forces you to use this library and that you could build it using other methods (see the FAQ).
-In protein language, T-COFEE is synonymous for freedom, the freedom of being aligned however you fancy ( I was a Tryptophan in some previous life).
+In protein language, T-COFFEE is synonymous for freedom, the freedom of being aligned however you fancy (I was a Tryptophan in some previous life).